We love our dogs, and we love to share our food with them as a special treat.

-Some human foods are dangerous to dogs and can result in stomach upsets, breathing problems, panic attacks, tremors, coma, and even death.
+Other human foods dangerous to dogs can result in stomach upsets, breathing problems, panic attacks, tremors, and even coma.

 30 foods dangerous to dogs (poisonous)